 Mamadou: "My name is Mohammed, I am of Guinean origin, I left home to do music and dance.
 Currently, I am in Morocco and I work as shoemaker. [...]
 I learned shoemaking in Morocco, I did not want to beg in the streets.
 I did not follow anny training, thanks to my intelligence and a little practice, I was able to learn on my own. "

-Fransijn: "The professional equestrian world, we can not say that it saddens me, but there is a lot of money involved in it, financial stakes that change the contact we have with horses and the respect towards the animals, because it has become a financial asset.
-That's what made me change my mind about the equestrian world, but also because I saw that there were better people than me.
-It was not logical for me with academic parents to go work with horses.
+Fransijn: "The equestrian professional world, we can not say that it saddens me, but there is a lot of money involved with it, financial stakes that change the contact we have with horses and respect towards animals, because it has become a financial asset.
+That's what made me change my mind about the equestrian world, but also because I saw that there were gifted people that were better than me.
+It was not logical for me with academic parents to go to work with the horses.
 This certainly plays a role, because we always have the look of our parents who follows us when we try to find our own path in life.
-Even if it would have interested me to 70%, it did not stimulate me enough on the intellectual level.
-I did literature studies and today I am responsible for press and culture at the Dutch Embassy in Morocco »
+Even if it would have interested me 70%, it did not stimulate me enough intellectually.
+I did literary studies and today I am responsible for press and culture at the Dutch Embassy in Morocco."